thoughtworks/recce/README.md

 ## Writing dataset queries

-The general philosophy of Recce is that differences between source and target are **best handled by the developer** in SQL.
+The general philosophy of Recce is that differences between source and target are **best handled by the developer** using regular SQL queries.

 ### The MigrationKey